OAGi/Score/docs/test_cases/TestSuite42.md

 ### Test Assertion:

 #### Test Assertion #42.4.1
-Under BIE, find View/Edit Business Term,  the end user can click "Upload Business Terms", and then they can click the "Download template" from the "Upload Business Terms from File" page.
+The end user can download a template for the external csv file to be uploaded from "Business Term" page.

 #### Test Assertion #42.4.2

-Under BIE, find View/Edit Business Term,  the end user can click "Upload Business Terms", and then they can click on the Attach button and choose the file from the computer, and the file should be uploaded.
+The end user can upload and attach the csv file with the correct format as specified in the template from "Business Term" page.

 #### Test Assertion #42.4.3

+The end user can not upload a csv file if the csv file does not obey the format as specified in the template such as missing columns, missing header row, extra columns and invalid data format.

+#### Test Assertion #42.4.4

 For bulk upload through "Upload Business Terms", if the business term is uploaded with new externalReferenceUri, a new business term will be created.

-#### Test Assertion #42.4.4
+#### Test Assertion #42.4.5

 For bulk upload through "Upload Business Terms", if the business term is uploaded with an existent externalReferenceUri, the previous business term with the same URI will be updated with the new information.